H-oben/Print_Quality_Estimator/README.md

 ## Quick Grading
 1. Go to the TestCode folder
 2. Use the included conda environment
-3. Run the python files testElephant.py, testSize.py, and testBurns.py
+3. quickRun.sh will run all tests in one command
+4. Be sure to 'chmod +x quickRun.sh'
-4. These files scripts will not output images but will write outputs to csv files
+5. These files scripts will not output images but will write outputs to csv files
-5. The csv files will be located in '/TestCode/DataSet/(respectivetest)/(outputFile).csv'
+6. The csv files will be located in '/TestCode/DataSet/(respectivetest)/(outputFile).csv'
-6. For example, if testSize.py is run, the output will be in 'TestCode/DataSet/DimensionEstimate/dimensionError.csv'
+7. For example, if testSize.py is run, the output will be in 'TestCode/DataSet/DimensionEstimate/dimensionError.csv'

 ## Regular Use